-- The Transfer Evaluator will email you when your courses have been evaluated and schedule an appointment with you to review the transfer determination for each class.
+- The Office of International Programs will email you when your courses have been evaluated and schedule an appointment with you to review the transfer determination for each class.
 At this appointment, the Evaluator will give you a copy of the completed Study Abroad Course Evaluation form and a copy of your Advisement Report that will show how the approved courses apply to core, upper-division, foreign language, major, or minor requirements, or if they transfer simply as elective credits.
-He will review with you the degree requirements you will likely need to complete following your study abroad and registration procedures for UPS classes while you are abroad.
+They will review with you the degree requirements you will likely need to complete following your study abroad and registration procedures for UPS classes while you are abroad.
 (Note: For students studying abroad during summer, the Evaluator will email you a copy of your evaluation packet.
 If you wish to discuss the evaluation in person, the Evaluator is available to schedule an appointment.)

 - You may need additional courses evaluated after your meeting with the Evaluator.
 If you learn of new courses later, or when you arrive at your study abroad site, email the Evaluator with the course number and titles of any new courses not yet evaluated.
 To the extent possible, please do not register for any courses unless you know whether and how the course will apply to your degree.
 Not all courses are transferable from study abroad programs and universities.
 If you are on site, your evaluation request is first priority, and he will try to provide a transfer determination within a couple of work days.

 - Be sure to request from your study abroad program an official transcript to be sent to this address upon completion of the program: